jbrzusto/shiftwrap/README.md

 **Settings in shiftwrap.xml**

+These are settings controlling idle (and examples of their use) from `shiftwrap.xml`

-`idle_handler_command: "echo rtcwake -m mem -s $SHIFTWRAP_IDLE_DURATION"`
+`idle_handler_command: "rtcwake -m mem -s $SHIFTWRAP_IDLE_DURATION"`

-If an idle period has been calculated (i.e. no wrapped service has a shift), `shiftwrapd` will run this string will be run through the shell.
-It has the following environment variables available:
+If an idle period has been calculated (i.e. no wrapped service is running a shift at the moment), `shiftwrapd` will run this command through the shell.
+The example tries to suspend the machine for the full idle period.
+The following environment variables are available to the shell script:

 ```
         SHIFTWRAP_IDLE_DURATION            # seconds on real clock
         SHIFTWRAP_IDLE_DURATION_DILATED    # seconds on warped clock
         SHIFTWRAP_NEXT_EVENT_TIME          # seconds since the epoch, on real clock
-        SHIFTWRAP_IDLE_DURATION_DILATED  # seconds since the epoch, on warped clock
+        SHIFTWRAP_NEXT_EVENT_TIME_DILATED  # seconds since the epoch, on warped clock
 ```

 `idle_handler_min_runtime: 5m`